Nested Sampling for Non-Gaussian Inference in SLAM Factor Graphs: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We introduced nested sampling techniques to push the limit of exact inference for posterior estimation of non-Gaussian SLAM problems.
-Leveraging the sparsity structure of SLAM factor graphs, we refactored the posterior density to improve the efficiency of nested sampling.
-Our nested-sampling-based factor graph inference approach, NSFG, has shown accuracy and runtime advantages over state-of-the-art techniques.
+We introduced nested sampling methods to directly draw samples from the posterior distributions encountered in non Gaussian SLAM problems, pursuing the \textit{bona fide} shape of the posterior.
+Leveraging the sparsity structure of SLAM factor graphs, our proposed approach, NSFG, provides nested sampling with informative prior distributions which can be efficiently sampled, leading to computational benefits for nested sampling methods.

-We argue that NSFG can be a promising tool to provide reference solutions for non-Gaussian SLAM problems.
-Those reference solutions will be helpful for performance evaluation of approximate inference algorithms and deeper understanding of uncertainty propagation on cyclic non-Gaussian SLAM factor graphs.
-Equipped with NSFG, one could simulate and characterize uncertainty propagation beyond the acyclic pose graphs to which many existing works is limited \cite{mangelson2020characterizing,kim2017uncertainty,barfoot2014associating,long2013banana}.
+We have demonstrated the advantage of NSFG over other sampling techniques and state-of-the-art Gaussian/non-Gaussian SLAM algorithms.
+NSFG presents superior robustness in inferring posteriors than all other approaches and operates over an order of magnitude faster than other sampling techniques.
+Additionally, we showed that the estimate of evidence, as a unique benefit of nested sampling, can be used to compute the posterior belief of ambiguous data associations, indicating the potential of NSFG for solving mixed continuous-discrete inference problems.
+Lastly, the performance of NSFG was demonstrated to be consistent under various conditions such as dimensionality, fractions of ambiguous data associations, and random seeding.

-Future work includes (i) implementation and experiments for 3D datasets, and (ii) tests on more non-Gaussian inference problems such as outlier rejection.
+We believe that NSFG can be a promising tool for providing reference solutions for the posteriors in non-Gaussian SLAM problems.
+These solutions can aid accuracy evaluation of approximate inference algorithms and promote deeper understanding of uncertainty propagation on cyclic non-Gaussian SLAM factor graphs.
+Future work includes developing goodness-of-fit criteria of posterior samples for SLAM.